 - 1 carrot, finely diced

-- 250 grams of canned tomatoes (passata is good and freshly grated tomatoes even better)
+- 250 g canned tomatoes, passata is good and freshly grated tomatoes even better

 - 1 tsp ground cinnamon

 - 1 tsp ground cloves

 - 1/2 cup water